isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 #### 5. My vaccination certificate was issued in India, but I am having issues uploading the QR code.
 What's going wrong?

 Please attempt re-uploading your QR code and ensure that you have the <b>'International Travel Certificate'</b> version, containing <b>both your 'Date of Birth' and 'Passport Number'.</b> A sample is as below.
-If not, please request for one from the Co-WIN website, as per the steps also listed below.
+If not, please request for one from the Co-WIN website, as per the steps also listed below.<br><br>
 <img src="/images/IndiaVaxCert.png" width="765" height="372">

 To obtain an <b>'International Travel Certificate'</b>: